You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 The Eukaryotic genome is protected inside a nucleus, and specialist organelles perform specific functions within the cell.
 They’re linked together by the cytoskeleton, a network of filaments and tubes which spans the inside of the cell.

-Some of these organelles, the mitochondria, appear to once have been independent Proteobacteria, which were engulfed by the proto-Eukaryotes and instead of being destroyed they were put to work.
+Also, some of these organelles, the mitochondria, appear to once have been independent Proteobacteria, which were engulfed by the proto-Eukaryotes and instead of being destroyed they were put to work.

 We like to think of vertebrates as the pinnacle of evolution but plants have done this twice!
 In addition to harnessing proteobacteria as mitochondria, plants have harnessed photosynthetic cyanobacteria as chloroplasts.
-Also a species of algae has been discovered to have harnessed another cyanobacteria to let it fix nitrogen[^nitroplast].

 You’re probably familiar with the phrase “Embrace, Extend, Extinguish”[^eee] referring to the way proprietary systems can use and then destroy open ones.
-This may be happening here too: there’s evidence that the functions in mitochondria are slowly migrating into the nuclear DNA and being lost from mitochondria.
+This may be happening here too: there’s evidence that the functions of mitochondria are slowly migrating into the nuclear DNA and being lost from mitochondria.

 [^eee] `https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish